Query Syntax

 Symbol fieldskind:, name:, lang:, path:, visibility:, async:, returns:Attributes of individual symbols

-Relation fieldscallers:, callees:, imports:, exports:, impl:Cross-symbol relationships (index required)
+Relation fieldscallers:, callees:, imports:, exports:, impl:, references:Cross-symbol relationships (index required)

 Scope fieldsparent:, scope.type:, scope.name:, scope.ancestor:Containment and nesting